 How to make arepas from scratch?

 The recipe for the traditional Venezuelan arepas is printed on the Harina P.A.N. package.
-If you follow those directions, you will get the perfect dough.
+Following those directions will give you the perfect malleable and soft dough.
 This is precisely what I do.
-My only “secret” is that sometimes I don’t add any salt.
+My only āsecretā is that sometimes I donāt add any salt.
 But the salt thing is a personal choice.

 For those unfamiliar with making arepas, here is the not-so-secret formula to make the best plain ones:

 - The water ratio to arepa flour is 1.25:1.
-This is 1 1/4 cup of water for every arepa flour cup.
+This is 1 1/4 cup of water for every flour cup.

 - Knead the dough until it is soft and malleable.
 Let it sit for 5 minutes.

-- Cook the arepas for 5-6 minutes.
-Flip them and cook them for another 5 minutes.
-You will know the arepas are ready when you tap them with your hand, and they sound “hollow.”
+- You will know the arepas are ready when you tap them with your hand, and they sound āhollow.ā

 Traditional Venezuelan arepas recipe